 Calculate bmi with this online bmi calculator chart which tells you how much fat you need to lose.
-Don't worry about your scale weight - it's not as important!
+Don't worry about your scale weight - it's not as important and can be quite misleading.

-To calculate bmi or body mass index, you need to divide your body weight by the square of your height or use the simple chart below.
+To calculate body mass index, you need to divide your body weight by the square of your height or use the simple chart below.

-The BMI calculator chart below shows you which category you fall into:
+After you calculate bmi for yourself check out the bmi calculator chart below which shows you which category you fall into:

 18.4 or less = underweight 18.5 - 24.9 = normal 25.0 - 29.9 = unhealthy 30.0 - above = obese |